Skip to Content

 This post may contain affiliate links.
 I earn a small commission, at no extra cost to you if you purchase through an affiliate link.

-Soil needs for paddle plant
+Soil needs for flapjack succulent plant

-Like all succulents, a well draining soil mix is needed for paddle plant to protect the roots.
+Like all succulents, a well-draining soil mix is needed for paddle plant to protect the roots.
 You can choose a specially formulated soil for succulents, or add perlite and coarse sand to ordinary potting soil.

 Kalanchoe thyrsiflora likes a slightly acidic to alkaline soil with a soil pH of about 6 – 7.4.